Competitions

 Acceptable entry modes: Short Story

-Deadline for entries: On hiatus for 2023.
-Check back in 2024 for competition details.
+Deadline for entries: On hiatus.
+Check back for future competition details.

 Prizes: Winning students will each receive a cash prize of $150 and a certificate